seven-smile/Random-python-projects/README.md

 	the secret number is chosen by the user and the computer has to guess what number it is, from a range of numbers.

-4. Rock Paper Scissors =>  this is a step up from the above games where 		both the computer and the user compete amongs themsleve.
+4. Rock Paper Scissors =>  this is a step up from the above games where 		both the computer

-something some

-tictactoe and binary search would come up next